FEISystems/ms-macwis-prototype/README.md

 1. Hours of operation
 2. Days of operation

 FEi conducted an interview with Kathleen on October 3, 2016.
 She is a step-mother and project manager with the Maryland Department of Juvenile Services, where she collaborates with the Maryland Department of Human Resources to share provider resources.
 She previously researched the child welfare and juvenile justice systems, and advised as to the state provider directory that serves both child serving agencies.
-Notes from the interview can be found in <LINK RMF Linked Files | Meeting Notes | User_Interviews_Notes.PDF>.
+Notes from the interview can be found in [Meeting Notes](./artifacts/Meeting Notes/User_Interviews_Notes.PDF).

 **User Survey**

 In addition to the interviews, we fielded a brief online survey to gather usability feedback.
-The survey can be found: https://www.surveymonkey.com/r/7X2G2CJ.

 We distributed the link to FEi employees and encouraged forwarding to extended networks.
 We also gathered feedback by posting the link on a local parent group in Facebook.
 The survey contained a link to the prototype and asked the following questions: